Mock Modularity Of Twisted Index In CHL Models: Summary and discussion

 The dyon partition function admits an additive lift with seed function \cite{Persson:2013xpa}

 To the best of our knowledge the above result is new and has not been reported earlier in the literature.

-\section{Summary and Discussion}
+\section{Summary and discussion}

 Let us summarize the results of the present paper.
 We studied $\Z_N$-invariant states in $\Z_M$ CHL models obtained by orbifolding type IIB string theory on $\CM\times T^2$ ($\CM=\text{K}3,T^4$) with a $\Z_M\times\Z_N$ symmetry at some point in the moduli space.
 These also include theories at those points in the moduli space where we have a $\Z_{MN}$ symmetry with gcd$(M,N)=1$ since $\Z_{MN}\cong\Z_M\times\Z_N$ in this case.
 Starting with the partition function for $\Z_N$-invariant quarter BPS dyonic states in $\Z_M$ CHL models, we explored its transformation properties.
 In particular, we found the invariance properties of the associated Siegel modular form $\Phi^{(M,N)}_k$.
 We found special generators of the subgroup $G < \rm{Sp}(4,\R)$ under which $\Phi^{(M,N)}_k$ transforms as a Siegel modular form.
 This is instrumental in deriving the modular properties of the degeneracy function.
 Next we found the Fourier-Jacobi coefficients of the partition function, which are meromorphic Jacobi forms and split into finite parts, which are mock Jacobi forms, and polar parts.
 From the mock Jacobi part, we extracted the degeneracy of the single-centered black holes.
 There are two independent Fourier decompositions of the Siegel modular form $\Phi^{(M,N)}_k$ as given in equation (\ref{eq:Fourier_Jacobi_PhiMN}).
 These two decompositions provide us with two distinct mock Jacobi forms.
 Depending on the range of charges, the degeneracies of the single-centered black holes can be found from either of the two functions.
+One can use the $S$-duality transformation to extend the range of charges for which the degeneracy can be computed using mock Jacobi forms.